lindsayrutter/VisualizationMethods/README.md

-# Reproducibility files
+** Reproducibility files **

-Data and scripts needed to reproduce all figures in [differential expression visualization paper](https://doi.org/10.1186/s12859-019-2968-1).
+The current repository contains data and scripts needed to reproduce all figures in [differential expression visualization paper](https://doi.org/10.1186/s12859-019-2968-1).

-# Note about citation
+** Note about citation **

 If you use these figure-generation tools, please kindly cite the current paper: